The Song of Names: Plot

 Dovidl Rapoport, a 9-year-old from Poland and a prodigy at the violin is taken by his father to England in order to take violin lessons.
-The Simmonds family take him in in order to provide him with a home since his father must return to Warsaw.
+The Simmonds family take him in to provide him with a home since his father must return to Warsaw.
 Their son Martin starts bonding with his new friend, whom he considers his brother, as he likes Dovidl (anglicized to David) playing the violin.

 David continues practising the violin while still remembering his family.
 Years pass, and David and Martin are now 21 years old.
 There is just one day left for a concert featuring David, when he mysteriously disappears with his violin.

 It is revealed that David has fallen asleep on a bus and visited a Polish Jewish community in Stoke Newington, asking them about whether his family is still alive.
-He is then taken to a synagogue, where a list of people with the surname Rapoport who died during the WW2 is announced (in the form of a song, to make it easier to remember).
+He is then taken to a synagogue, where a list of people with the surname Rapoport who died during World War II is announced (in the form of a song, to make it easier to remember).
 After finding out that none of his family has survived, David breaks down.

 Years later, in about 1986, Martin is depicted at age 56 and married.
 He learns about a violinist, who he notices plays in the same pattern as his brother David, who disappeared about 35 years ago.
 Martin then sets off to Poland to find his brother.

 After meeting David's former love, who says that David left on a plane probably to New York, Martin arrives in New York, where he finds David, married with children.
 Martin is furious with David and tries to persuade him to perform at a concert.
-David at first refuses but then accepts on two conditions, which as mentioned later by Martin are: not to reveal his program and not to be seen rehearshing.
+David at first refuses but then accepts on two conditions, which as mentioned later by Martin are: not to reveal his program and not to be seen rehearsing.

 Two months later, Martin and his wife attend the concert, where David first plays with an orchestra, and then has a solo performance, in which he plays the 'Song of Names', remembering his family.
 Martin then receives a letter from David stating the former must think of the latter as dead and they must never meet again.
 The film ends with Martin reading the Kaddish, having reluctantly accepted that David is now dead to him.